douglas-guyett-mg/crimson-pangolin/documentation/working-memory/initialization-flow.md

 ## Overview

 At the start of each turn, the Memory Orchestrator initializes the Working Memory system by loading relevant information from multiple sources.
-This initialization creates a coherent context that hobgoblins use for decision-making.
+This initialization creates a coherent context that daemons use for decision-making.

 The initialization flow is deterministic and follows a prescribed sequence to ensure consistent behavior across turns.